The Surface Studio 2 is an all-in-one PC with premium specs, designed to wow professional artists, designers, architects and other creatives.

-- What is Microsoft Surface Studio?
-The Surface Studio is a high-end, all-in-one PC aimed at being a drafting table and canvas for creatives.
+- What is Microsoft Surface Studio 2?
+The Surface Studio 2 is a high-end, all-in-one PC aimed at being a drafting table and canvas for creatives.

-- Why does Microsoft Surface Studio matter?
-The machine marks Microsoft's first venture into designing desktop PCs and may put pressure on Apple and other manufacturers to crank up specs on competing machines.
+- Why does Microsoft Surface Studio 2 matter?
+The machine is a refresh of Microsoft's first venture into designing desktop PCs.

-- Who is the target market for Microsoft Surface Studio?
+- Who is the target market for Microsoft Surface Studio 2?
 Artists, designers, architects — creative professionals who want a machine that shows off their work at its best.

-- Why should I buy Microsoft Surface Studio?
-For its super sleek, razor-sharp display that lets users draw straight onto the screen.
+- Why should I buy Microsoft Surface Studio 2?
+For its sleek, razor-sharp display that lets users draw straight onto the screen.

-- Why should I not buy Microsoft Surface Studio?
-The price is too high or you're a professional already heavily invested in alternative software and hardware.
+- Why should I not buy Microsoft Surface Studio 2?
+The price is too high, or you're a professional already heavily invested in alternative software and hardware.

-- How can I get Microsoft Surface Studio?
+- How can I get Microsoft Surface Studio 2?
 Order online.

-An all-in-one, Windows 10 PC designed to dazzle users with its superlative display.
+Like its predecessor, this is an all-in-one, Windows 10 PC designed to dazzle users with its display.

-The screen, a 28-inch touchscreen LCD monitor, is 'the thinnest in the world' according to Microsoft, and sits on a counterbalanced hinge that makes it easy to push down onto the desk, and start drawing on with a digital pen.
+The screen, a 28-inch touchscreen LCD monitor, sits on a counterbalanced "Zero Gravity" hinge that makes it easy to push down onto the desk, and start drawing on with a digital pen.

 The monitor's 4K+ resolution and ability to display more than one billion colors, as well as to show drawings and documents at 1:1 scale with their paper equivalents, is designed to give professionals the ability to see how their creations would look in the real world.